yacine-yac/upload/README.md

-# Upload System App
+# Upload
-This App allows user uploading files to server by specifying files type accpted by server.

-Nbr: In our case the App accpets pictures and videos
+This PAckage provide hooks as

 ## build:
 This app created by: